TluwaniMS/container-images-with-build-packs/README.md

 * A local CLI tool that uses buildpacks to create OCI images.
 * A plugin for a continuous integration service that uses buildpacks to create OCI images.

-## What are base images?

-#### Build image

-The build image provides the base image from which the build environment is constructed.
-The build environment is the containerized environment in which the lifecycle (and thereby buildpacks) are executed.

-#### Run image

-The run image provides the base image for application images.